Serrin's overdetermined problems on epigraphs: Abstract

 \section{Abstract}

 In this work we establish some rigidity results for Serrin's overdetermined problem

 when $\Omega \subset \R^N$ is an epigraph (not necessarily globally Lipschitz-continuous) and $u$ is a classical solution, possibly unbounded. \\ In broad terms, our main results prove that $\Omega$ must be an affine half-space and $u$ must be one-dimensional, provided the epigraph is bounded from below.
 These results hold when $f$ is of Allen-Cahn type and $ N \geq 2$ or, alternatively, when $f$ is locally Lipschitz-continuous (with no restriction on the sign of $f(0)$) and $ N \leq 3$.
-These results partially answer a question raised by Berestycki, Caffarelli and Nirenberg in \cite{BCN3}. \\ Finally, when $f(0) <0$, we also prove a new monotonicity result, valid in any dimension $ N \geq 2$.
+Finally, when $f(0) <0$, we also prove a new monotonicity result, valid in any dimension $ N \geq 2$.